tytso/xfstests-bld/README.md

 1) Where do we keep the git tree and how does the LTM communicate to the build server which version of the kernel to build.

+2) How do we test repository monitoring?
+In particular how do we simulate new commits to a repository so that we can build and test new versions?
+We thought of using existing commits to simulate new commits, but the details on this are fuzzy at the moment.

 ** **

 ## 8. Contributors: